Kwandao6509650245/test/README.md

 ## Running Tests
 ...
 ## Test File Structure
-The Unit Test files in this project are stored in the src/__test__ folder, with each file created to test specific system functionality.
-Here’s an overview:
+The Unit Test files in this project are stored in the src/__test__ folder :

 CreatePetEntry.test.js
 - Handle input changes form Create Pet Entry